-Re-thinking the way we use water—indoors and outdoors—at home and the office—will stretch our current supply of water in times of drought and for future generations.
-Many Santa Fe customers have already found ways to make using water wisely a part of their lifestyle, making Santa Fe.
+Re-thinking the way we use water—indoors and outdoors—at home and the office—will stretch our scarce water supply for future generations.
+Many Santa Fe customers have already found ways to make using water wisely a part of their lifestyle.

 How Low Can You Go: Living in a Semi-Arid Climate

 Saving water is always in season.
 It’s not just something we do in the summer when demand is high and supplies are low.
 Water is always a limited resource in the high desert and Santa Fe’s water supply is threatened by climate change and population growth.
 Conserving water is the most direct way to ensure we have water in the future and is much less expensive than buying new water resources and building the infrastructure to deliver them.

 Every Drop Counts – Fix A Leak

 Ten percent of homes have leaks that waste 90 gallons or more per day.
 In Santa Fe, that’s more than 3,800 homes.
 In addition to toilet flappers, common sources of leaks include faucets and valves.

 Correcting easy-to-fix water leaks can save homeowners and businesses more than 10 percent on their water bills.
 In most cases, fixture replacement parts don’t require a major investment and can be installed by do-it-yourselfers.
 Water Conservation staff can be reached year-round at (505) 955-4225 to answer customer questions on how to fix leaks.